Icinga/icinga-mcp/README.md

 ## Container (Docker/Podman)

 A ready-to-build container is provided via the root-level Containerfile.
 It runs the REST server by default, loads your .env, and exposes port 8080.
+This section mirrors the local Quickstart, but for Docker/Podman users.

-Prerequisites
+### Prerequisites
 - Docker or Podman installed
 - Copy and edit environment: cp .env.example .env

-Build the image
+### Build the image
 ```bash
 # Docker
 docker build -t icinga-mcp:local -f Containerfile .